 The Road Ahead

 COVID-19 brought the fault lines of our communities into focus and provoked an urgency to take them on.
-But it will take courage and commitment to continue tackling these systemic challenges.
-We will inevitably move into a recovery phase, and we must take the lessons of the pandemic with us to build a more equitable future.
+But it will take courage and commitment to continue tackling these chronic challenges—like poverty, social isolation, and mental health.

 President and CEO, United Way East Ontario